 Firstly, you should focus on content that is above the fold (if you’ve not heard this term, it’s any content that appears on a page before a visitor scrolls).

 Here’s a summary of what should place here:

 Your CTA will encourage visitors to take the next step in the sales funnel.
-You may want leads to fill out a registration form or send them over to your product page, whatever enables them to learn more about what you can offer.
+You may want leads to fill out a registration form or send them over to your product page, whatever enables them to learn more about what you offer.

 Reviews and testimonials are essential to showing visitors you’re a trusted and user-tested site.
 This can be difficult to source when you’re creating a new site, but it’s definitely an element you should consider adding further down the line.

-What you include below-the-fold will depend more on your industry and the specific service you provide/ But here are some general suggestions:
+What you include below-the-fold will depend more on your industry and the service you provide/ But here are some general suggestions:

 Landing pages are standalone pages with a singular purpose or “sell” for visitors.
 They’ll usually only include one CTA, and have content focussed on persuading visitors to take an action.
 For example, generate newsletter subscriptions or showcase a promotion.

 Landing pages are targeted at leads in the middle of the funnel, where they just need that final push to convert.

 The great thing about these pages is that you can use the entire space to encourage conversions, but they must still adhere to the same principles of above-the-fold content as your home page.